-As a Puerto Rican or “boricua” transplanted decades ago to St. Paul, Minn., I still spend Januaries and Februaries in a “Dear God, what I have done” state — except when I am snowboarding, which is a blast.
+As a Puerto Rican or “boricua” transplanted decades ago to St. Paul, I still have my “dear God, what have I done” moments when the weather is coldest.

-I do like it here, despite the cold months and the alarming absence of palm trees and pounding surf.
+Ah, but I love it here.
 My wife and I live in a fine house, in a great part of the city, with neighbors we have come to adore.
-When the weather is warm, we sit out on our front porch for hours, wave hello to friends passing by, and feel lucky, indeed.
+When the weather is warm, we sit on our front porch for hours, wave hello to friends who pass by, and feel lucky, indeed.

 Today, I wear a variety of journalism hats.

 My day job at the St. Paul Pioneer Press newspaper is a tasty gumbo of reporting and writing (often about tech) along with website minding, digital production and social-media management.
 I’m on the newsroom’s “online team” and I’m never, ever bored.

 In my spare time, I’m a “contributing editor” (as in regular contributor with a masthead mention) at TidBITS, the venerable Apple-enthusiast site.
 It’s a dream job — and, yes, I treat it like a job, not a freelancing side hustle.

 As an author, I have several books about consumer technology, business tech and mobile productivity under my belt.
 I have a couple of other book projects in mind, but nothing concrete to announce just yet.

 I make occasional appearances on local and national television-news broadcasts, radio shows and tech podcasts.
 I speak with some regularity about journalism, technology and social media (and how the three intersect).

 I am a nerd in the sci-fi-fan and tech-enthusiast definitions of the word.
 My passions include my hawt wife, bicycling, merengue music and brewing a perfect cup of café — Watch me rave below about my favorite coffee maker (warning: f-bombs):